-Imperial College London is the sponsor for this study and will act as the Data Controller for this study.
+Imperial College London is the sponsor for this study and will act as Joint Data Controller with the University of Oxford for the purposes of this project.
 This means that we are responsible for looking after your information and using it appropriately.
 Imperial College London will keep your personal data for 25 years after the study has completed in relation to primary research data.
 The study is expected to finish in October 2026.